What is a thyroid scan?

 Before any thyroid scan, you’ll receive radionuclide in the form of a pill, liquid, or injection.
 When you’ve waited the necessary amount of time for the radioactive iodine to be absorbed, you’ll return to the nuclear medicine department.

 You’ll lie down on an examination table for a thyroid scan without RAIU.
 The technologist will tip your head back so that your neck is extended.
 They’ll then use a scanner or camera to take photos of your thyroid, usually from at least three different angles.
 You’ll be asked to stay very still while the images are taken.
 The process takes about 30 minutes.

-You’ll return to the nuclear medicine department to have another set of readings taken 24 hours after the test.
-This allows your doctor to determine the amount of thyroid hormone produced between the two exams.
+You’ll return to the nuclear medicine department to have another set of readings taken 24 hours after the first test.
+This allows your doctor to determine the amount of thyroid hormone produced between the two tests.

 On the day of the survey, you’ll lie down on an exam table.
 Scans of your body will be taken from the front and the back while you lie very still.
 This can be uncomfortable for some people.

 After your thyroid scan, you must contact your physician for instructions on how to resume taking your thyroid medication.

 The radioactive iodine in your body is passed when you urinate.
 You may be advised to drink extra fluids and empty your bladder often to flush out the radionuclide.
 You may need to be careful to protect others from potential exposure to the material.
 To do this, your doctor may advise you to flush twice after using the toilet for up to 48 hours after the test.

 You can typically resume your normal diet and activities immediately after any thyroid scan.